tbrugz/ampm/README.md

 ======

 **mvnrun** is a cli frontend to some package management tasks based on [maven](https://maven.apache.org/) repositories.
-Specially, you may use it to install, uninstall, run, & create executables for java artifacts.
+Specially, you may use it to install, uninstall, run & create executables for java artifacts.

 using mvnrun